 Direct Trauma:

-A direct blow to the knee, such as a collision during sports or a fall, can cause the patella to dislocate laterally, resulting in an MPFL tear.
+A direct blow to the knee, such as a collision during sports or a fall, can cause the patella to dislocate laterally, which results in an MPFL tear.

 Twisting Injuries: